Learning how to cook venison? Learn info, tips and tricks that will give you the confidence from bestselling cookbook author Allie Doran.

 If you’re a visual learner my YouTube Channel is a great resource, too.

-So, if you have a nice, tender chop from the backstrap/loin, all you really need to do is sear it in a hot cast iron pan, baste with herb butter and season with salt, pepper and a bit of lemon juice.
+So, if you have a nice, tender venison tenderloin/backstrap, all you really need to do is sear it in a hot cast iron pan, baste with herb butter (made with unsalted butter & fresh herbs, such as rosemary, parsley or thyme), garlic cloves, season with salt, pepper and a bit of lemon juice.
 Get a full recipe + tutorial here.

 But if you have a nice roast from a shoulder, rump or neck, braising (cooking low and slow with a bit of cooking liquid) is your friend.

-How to cook venison so that it’s tender and juicy
+How to cook different cuts of venison so it’s tender, juicy and full of flavor

-You can cook tender cuts on the stovetop, in a cast iron pan (my favorite), on the grill (or you can use a cast iron pan ON the grill, even better), or in the oven.
+You can cook tender cuts on the stovetop, in a cast iron skillet (my favorite) with a few tablespoons of oil (such as duck fat, avocado oil or clarified butter, just NOT olive oil), we always enjoy grilling venison (or you can use a cast iron pan ON the grill, even better), or in the oven.
 Sometimes I also like to smoke tenderloin and backstraps whole and my cookbook has a great method for roasting them for a show-stopping main dish.

 Cooking tough, large and roast cuts